First. With such a process that can easily discourage, remember this:

 - $75 – Sales & Marketing Letter for Law Professionals

 I usually didn’t bid less than $50 per job.
 It just wasn’t worth my time to go less.
+Plus, you have to remember Upwork fees, which are currently 20% to start…they’re easy to forget in the excitement of bidding on and landing jobs.

 Just to make sure we are on the same page at this point…by now you should have already: